-It was Stuart who imbued me with his passion for the working western horse and Lesley’s attention to detail that kept me on the straight and narrow as I found my way into western riding.
+It was Stuart who imbued me with his passion for the working western horse.
+Lesley’s attention to detail kept me on the straight and narrow as I found my way into western riding.
 They introduced me to what some would say has been the love of my life: Delphick’s Boy George.

 Delphick’s Boy George

 George (as he was lovingly known by all who met him) was a 16.3 Appendix American Quarter Horse.
-Stuart trained him as a 4 year old for someone who took up western riding but later discovered that it wasn’t really for him.
-I was lucky enough to be around when the time came for George to change owners and, as Stuart and Lesley warned me then, George would teach me more than I was capable at that stage.
+Stuart trained him as a youngster.
+But his first owner later discovered that western riding wasn’t really for him.
+I was lucky enough to be around when the time came for George to change owners.
+Stuart and Lesley warned me then that George would teach me more than I was capable at that stage.
 It was a roller coaster of a ride.
 Bumps, cuts and bruises and many sleepless nights became the pain that comes with the love of a horse.
 But the highs were immeasurable and, as with all things in life it’s those that you remember most.

-Sadly, George died in 2016 after a long illness and, after 16 years of life together, the vacuum he left was huge.
+Sadly, George died in 2016 after a long illness.
+After 16 years of life together, the vacuum he left was huge.

-What people who have never known the love of a horse don’t get is that the horse becomes what defines you as a person.
+People who have never known the love of a horse don’t know that the horse becomes what defines you.
 Without a horse in your life you lose your identity.
 It sounds soft but that’s how I felt.
 So, after a some months of grieving for George, I started to look around again.

 I travelled all over England looking for another Appendix American Quarter Horse.
 For me a full AQH never has the go and life in him that you need for a versatile horse – see the article elsewhere on this site.
-But although I came close to getting what I was looking for, it didn’t happen before I discovered the Trakehner breed.
+I came close to getting what I was looking for but it didn’t happen before I discovered the Trakehner breed.
 That will be the subject of another story and in the meantime, Peanut’s Blog picks it up from there.